 They cook a three-course meal of traditional food – curries, bhajis, chutneys – for their diners, and spend the night trading stories about their lives in Sri Lanka, their time in detention, and the new lives they are creating in Australia.

 The chefs, Niro Vithyasekar, Nirma Murugamoorthy, Sri Ganesh and Nigethan Sithirasegaram, each spent over six years in Australian detention centres, all ending up at Melbourne Immigration Transit Accommodation (MITA) before being released.

-It was at MITA that they met Dori Ellington, a regular visitor to the centre who worked with not-for-profit centre and community park CERES, and bonded over a shared love of food and cooking.
+It was at MITA that they met Dori Ellington, a regular visitor to the centre who worked with a not-for-profit centre and community park CERES and bonded over a shared love of food and cooking.

 When the men were released in 2015, Dori encouraged them to hold a few one-off dinners at CERES, in the Melbourne suburb of East Brunswick, showcasing their culture and traditional cooking.

 The community response was so positive that the one-off nights turned into Tamil Feasts, a social enterprise showcasing stories and food three nights per week.

 Tamil Feasts project co-ordinator Molly Haglund tells SBS that in the year that the project has been running, community support has continued to grow.